gwcbi/HPC/commandline.md

 `tail -10 filename`
 Prints the last 10 lines of filename to the screen.

+`less filename`
+Lets you view just a page at a time of a file.
+After entering this command, the following commands can be used to display a document: space bar: display the next page,
+b: display the previous page,
+enter/return: display the next line,
+k: display the previous line,
+q: quit the viewer

 `rm`
 This will remove or delete a file (be careful--cannot undo).